-I'll soon share with you my recipe for curry powder.
-For now, use any curry powder you have on hand or can find in this recipe, or use sambar powder, which works beautifully.
+You can find my curry powder recipe here.
+You can also use any curry powder you have on hand or can find in this Bombay Alu recipe, or use sambar powder, which works beautifully.
 If you can't get your hands on either, use garam masala.
-Now here's how to make the Bombay Alu:

 - Most Bombay Potato recipes ask you to start out by parboiling or boiling the potatoes first.
 I prefer not to do that for this recipe where we want the potatoes to cook with the tomatoes and develop that nice crust.
 Parboiling the potatoes will just make them soft and mushy and while that can be nice in a jeera aloo or batatyachi bhaji, it won't work here.